-The COVID-19 crisis which commenced in 2020 has created major business challenges for all third level institutions.
-The Institute in conjunction with Government Departments and Agencies and all third level entities continues to assess the ongoing and projected impacts of this and these are being reported on a monthly basis to the Governing Body.
-The Governing Body has also considered the existing arrangements with respect to the recurrent grant allocation process, student contributions and the grant-in-lieu of fees process and are satisfied that there is sufficient funding for the Institute to meet its liabilities as they fall due and to continue as a going concern.
+There is no material uncertainty regarding the Institute's ability to meet its liabilities as they fall due and to continue as a going concern.
 On this basis the Institute considers it appropriate to prepare financial statements on a going concern basis.
 Accordingly, these financial statements do not include any adjustments to the carrying amounts and classification of assets and liabilities that may arise if the Institute was unable to continue as a going concern.